lucasgomesv5/lucasgomesv5/README.md

 ### Hello World 👋 I`m Lucas Gomes

 - 👨‍💻 I’m currently working as front-end developer, mainly with mobile applications in React Native at RBM WEB by DIMENSA.
-- 📚 I'm always trying to improve my programming logic and my skills in JavaScript, TypeScript and React.
-And at this moment I'm learning more about Node.js and Solidity.
+- 📚 I'm always trying to improve my programming skills and learn new things.
 - 📧 How to contact me: lucasgv5dev@gmail.com || (32)987060406

 <div align="center">